ResearchMachine/commercial-project-ml-mvp-insight-in-real-estate-moscow/README.md

 * Top30 (out of over 1500 options) undervalued commercial real estate extractor algorithm was developed for daily monitoring (Moscow, Russia)
 * By 40% (to ≈900) was reduced searching area from unwanted objects (duplicates, dilapidated housing, business for sale, etc.) through ads text analysis
 * 60-70% accuracy rate of extractor algorithm was achieved based on 5 data annotations from real estate experts (interesting/non-interesting ad)
-* 3 properties were identified as rare finds and were confirmed by real estate experts
+* 3 properties for 1 month of MVP work were identified as rare finds and were confirmed by real estate experts
 * Data was extracted from a Russian real estate website (CIAN)